 Take a moment to imagine yourself sitting on a rocking chair in your baby’s nursery, holding your tiny sweetheart on one arm and a baby book in your other hand.
-You sway back and forth, singing the rhythmic words of Dr. Seuss to soothe him or her to sleep.
+You sway back and forth, singing the rhythmic words of Dr. Seuss to soothe them to sleep.
 Reading to your newborn is one of the most exciting experiences to look forward to as a parent.
 Reading creates a special bonding moment.
 It also helps stimulate your infant’s cognitive and language development by introducing sounds, words, and tones.

-With 80% of a baby’s brain developing in the first three years of their life and 90% by age five1,2, storytime can have a huge impact.
+With 80% of a baby’s brain developing in the first three years of their life and 90% by age five1,2, storytime can have a considerable impact.
 A 2019 study published in the Journal of Developmental Practices & Behavioral Pediatrics found that parents who read at least one picture book to their youngsters each day expose them to about 78,000 words a year.
 Multiply that by five years, and they know close to 1.4 million words by the time they enter kindergarten.

-To help you along this reading rainbow with your little one, we’ve compiled the top 20 books to get their library started, from classics to newer titles.
+To help you along this reading rainbow with your little one, we’ve compiled the best baby books to get their library started, from classics to newer titles.

 20 Best Baby Books to Start Your Baby’s Library